srisenthilkumar/CAPPx/README.md

 # CAPPx
-A simple screen recorder with lot more features
+A simple screen recorder with lot more features to come WIP